 Buy the CRM or rent it?

-Not all providers give you a choice, but some will.
-A basic CRM can be purchased in a single transaction and installed internally in your back office.
-The other option is to take advantage of pay-as-you-go solutions, which are increasingly available.
-These systems are rented on the Internet.
-You pay for each user based on a monthly rate.
-This solution is often called “hosted” CRM.
-There is software free crm which are rented for free on the Internet.
-However, you usually have to pay for support to maintain the system, which is quite inflexible.
+All suppliers do not give you the choice, but some will do so.
+A CRM can be purchased in a single transaction and installed internally in your back office.
+The other option is to take advantage of payment solutions as you go, more and more available.
+These systems are rented on the internet.
+You pay for each user on the basis of a monthly rate.
+This solution is often called "hosted" CRM. free CRM software that is rented for free on the Internet.
+However, you usually have to pay assistance for system maintenance, which is quite rigid.

 Hosted CRM has the advantage of being more flexible in where you can access it.
 As it can be accessed securely from any internet-connected PC, it is suitable for businesses with employees working remotely.
 Purchasing the software outright can be beneficial for SMEs with IT expertise.
 However, for most businesses, adaptation will become costly, as they will need to seek outside technical assistance.